I’ve found myself plagued by a new, not-so-great stress response over the past 6 months: I have trouble breathing.

 I wanted to scream at them.
 I wanted to tell them to f*** off.
 It just seemed too obvious and simple.
 And at that point, life had proven to me that there was nothing simple about it.

-How could breathing stop anxiety?
-How could taking deep breaths stop this thing that I had been medicated for since I was 15?
-It just didn’t seem to be in the realm of things that were possible.
+How could breathing stop this thing, this monster of anxiety, that I had been medicated for since I was 15?
+It just didn’t seem to be in the realm of “things that were possible.”

 I’ve been blessed to have been introduced to some new ways to use breathing to transform anxiety over the past year, and I’m going to share them with you.